-In Pakistan, the charred body of a second American was found on Thursday (22 November) as staff sifted through rubble following the attack on the United States embassy in Islamabad.
+Background: In Pakistan, the charred body of a second American was found on Thursday (22 November) as staff sifted through rubble following the attack on the United States embassy in Islamabad.
 The body -- burnt beyond recognition--was found in the debris of an apartment belonging to army warrant officer, Brian Ellis, in the embassy compound.
 Doctors are still working on a positive identification.

 SYNOPSIS: About twenty thousand protestors -- roused over what they believed was American involvement in the attack on the Grand Mosque in Mecca -- stormed the U.S. Embassy on Wednesday (21 November).
 A marine guard was shot dead on the roof of the building.

 The embassy staff -- some eighty Americans -- fled to the building's vault, where they hoped to hold out against the attackers.
 But the angry mob set fire to the building and cars in the embassy compound.
 The fire spread rapidly and soon the floor of the security vault showed signs of collapsing.